Drug Name Search

 PMSPreferred Medical Supply

-2023 PROVIDENCE FORMULARY B: BEND CHAMBER OF COMMERCE
+2023 PROVIDENCE FORMULARY B: PREVENTIVE

 Providence Health Plan is pleased to provide plan members with a comprehensive prescription drug formulary designed to promote safe, effective and affordable drug therapy.
 We cover both brand name drugs and generic drugs.
 Generic drugs have the same active-ingredient formula as a brand name drug.
 Generic drugs usually cost less than brand name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 COVID-19 VaccinationVaccination is a safe, effective, and reliable way to prevent getting sick from COVID-19.
 Getting vaccinated is one of the best ways to protect you and your family.

 COVID-19 vaccines are available at no cost

 All FDA-authorized and FDA-approved COVID-19 vaccines are provided at no charge to you, no matter where you get the vaccine.
 This includes when multiple doses are required and recommended boosters.

 Influenza — also known as the flu — is a highly contagious respiratory virus.
 The effects of the flu vary from person to person and range from mild to severe.
 The best protection against the flu is to get a flu shot each year.

 Did you know that you may be able to get a flu shot at an in-network pharmacy?

 To find an in-network pharmacy: You can call Customer Service at 503-574-7500 (TTY: 711), Pharmacy Services at 503-574-7400 (TTY: 711), or access the Pharmacy Directory.